gholmes829/BinCNN/README.md

 _Note: Windows users may need to run commands with `python` instead of `python3`_

+Default training parameters expect GPU availability.
+It will still work with just CPU but may take a while...

 I also found it behooving to create a virtual environment with venv; however, this is by no means necessary.

 ## Car steering: